 Cranberry Chutney - Gluten Free

 Instead of that old, boring green bean casserole with crunchy onions on top, let's make something new.
-That was so 1950's and we're modern and exciting chefs of 2020, so let's cook to impress.
-Let's show them that the time we spent in quarantine was resourceful and we learned how to be Michelin Star Chefs.
+That was so 1950 and we're modern and exciting chefs of 2024, so let's cook to impress.

 "Cranberry farming has flourished on Cape Cod for 200 years, due in large part to the peninsula’s acidic peat soils, coarse sand, constant water supply, and moderately long and frost-free growing season", writes Christy Lowrance in Cranberry Harvest: A History of Cranberry Growing in Massachusetts.